Affordable housing

 11. Income from self-employment

-12. Income from commercial operations/agriculture and forestry
+12. Income from business operations/agriculture and forestry

 13. Housing benefit